armandyam/bib2md/README.md

 # BibTeX to Markdown Converter

 [![bib2md](https://github.com/armandyam/bib2md/actions/workflows/python-app.yml/badge.svg)](https://github.com/armandyam/bib2md/actions/workflows/python-app.yml)

-This repository contains a script that converts .bib files to markdown files using a Jinja2 template.
+This repository contains a script that converts .bib and .ris files to markdown files using a Jinja2 template.
 This is useful for generating sheets for personal websites that use [Academic pages](https://github.com/academicpages/academicpages.github.io).
+It can also generate an HTML list of all publications from reference files.

 ## Installation